Advisement and Counseling Services

 To enter the program, students must contact the Honors Center and:

-- Submit a completed Honors Program application (available on the Hinds website and in the Honors Center)
+- Submit a completed Honors Program application (also available in the Raymond and Rankin Honors Centers)

 - Submit a personal resume